Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

 \subsubsection{Pair Annihilation Neutrinos}

 The emissivity for \ns\ from pair annihilation, $e^{+} + e^{-} \rightarrow \nu + \overline{\nu}$, can be calculated similarly to Eqs. (\ref{eq:totRatePlasma}) and (\ref{eq:totEmissPlasma}): the squared matrix element for this process has to be integrated over the incoming and outgoing momenta, including considerations for the electron and positron momentum distributions and energy conservation.
-The squared matrix element is
+For the pair annihilation process, the expressions for the total rate $R$ and emissivity $Q$ are